AoifeW123/High-Low/README.md

 I would like to see if after the game has been played if i can play agian or just end the game through an input of Y / N

 How We Addressed The Requirements
-How will your planned product meet the user requirements.

-Using

 The first step in planning for the requirements is to identfy what is being asked from the project.
 From the brief, using the flowchart below and research will allow the full development of the program.
 Breaking down each requirement and assessing how to appoarch them, will be how to plan to meet the user requirements.